 Saginaw Forest is an 80-acre parcel of land comprising about 55 acres of plantations, Third Sister Lake, and surrounding wetlands.
 Located 5 miles west of the university campus on Liberty Road, Saginaw Forest lends itself well to the study of forest and sustainable ecosystem management.
 It serves as a setting for research on diverse topics, including woody plants, forest ecology, freshwater ecology, and soil properties and processes.

 The land was a gift to the university from University Regent Arthur Hill of Saginaw in 1903.
-Some of the land had been used for farming and the soil was in poor condition.
-So students and faculty in the newly established Department of Forestry (forerunner of SEAS) set to work planting trees.
+Some of the land had been used for farming and the soil was in poor condition, so students and faculty in the newly established Department of Forestry (forerunner of SEAS) set to work planting trees.
 Planting continued until 1937.
 Several tree species, both native and exotic, make this a rich environment for training and research.

-- No vehicles may park in front of the access gate
+- No vehicles may park in front of the access gate at any time.

-- No camping is allowed
+- No camping is allowed at any time.